FrancescoBellini92/Todo-React/README.md

 The backend is built upon the Laravel framework: the db has been seeded with dummy users and "lorem-ipsum-like" data for demo purposes

-You can access a working demo at: https://francescobellini92.github.io/Todo-React-Laravel-frontend/  with the following credentials:

-1) user: witting.jana@example.net

-2) password: test

 ## For cloning the repo
 After cloning the repository, run npm install to install all required dependencies.